theHARI962n/weather-prediction-model/README.md

 This repository contains a weather prediction model implemented in Python with a graphical user interface (GUI) using Tkinter.
 The machine learning model is based on Logistic Regression.

-Requirements
+Requirements:

-Python 3.x
+1.Python 3
-Tkinter
+2.Tkinter
-scikit-learn
+3.sci-kit-learn

 Features

-Tkinter GUI: User-friendly interface for interacting with the weather prediction model.
+1.Tkinter GUI: User-friendly interface for interacting with the weather prediction model.
-Logistic Regression Model: The underlying machine learning model used for weather predictions.
+2.Logistic Regression Model: The underlying machine learning model used for weather predictions.
-Scikit-learn Integration: Leveraging the popular machine learning library for model training and evaluation.
+3.Scikit-learn Integration: Leveraging the popular machine learning library for model training and evaluation.

 Acknowledgments